Kitware/VeloView/LidarPlugin/Testing/README.md

 ### Run the tests

 To launch a test, use the program CTest.
-CTest needs to be run from the VeloView build directory.
+CTest needs to be run from the LidarView build directory.

 To use CTest from the command line on Linux or MacOS, do: